-Most parents in a high conflict marriage or going through a contentious separation and divorce are well intentioned and want to do the right thing by their children.
+Most parents in a high-conflict marriage or going through a contentious separation and divorce are well-intentioned and want to do the right thing by their children.
 However, sometimes parents don’t know what to do or say and they struggle to control their emotional reactions.
-My intention in the next few blog posts is to provide parents a review of some the important lessons to be learned in “Kids First.”
+My intention in the next few blog posts is to provide parents with a review of some of the important lessons to be learned in “Kids First.”

 What Separation Feel Like to Kids